 What is Legacy Modernization?

-Legacy modernization is essentially to transport old software functionalities to a context that is compliant with up to date IT landscape potential.
+Legacy modernization is essentially to transport existing or traditional software functionalities to a context that is compliant with up to date IT landscape potential.
 The most obvious example is moving process from a traditional on-premise data center model powered by mainframes to a public cloud environment rich with microservices and containers.

 When modern technology typically feels obsolete soon after its debut, the mainframe is an anomaly as there are still thousands of companies at the global scale that have critical core business processes based on corporate software that dates back some 30 or even 60 years.
 Even with its long history, mainframe transaction volume increased in 59% of mainframe shops according to the 2018 BMC Mainframe Survey of 1,100 IT executives and professionals.

 Benefits of Legacy Modernization

 Having such old software tools supporting business operations potentially means incurring into multiple growing risks, costs as well as critical constraining factors.
 Here are some examples:

 - Losing control.
 Having a part of one’s core business dependent on some piece of code developed in some “old school” programming language whose brain trust is now in or approaching retirement has the power to render sleepless the more relaxed business managers.

 - No support.
 Having any type of critical business processes running on hardware and/or operating systems that are no longer supported by their manufacturer or there is even no longer a manufacturer to resort to; well, hardly the position any business manager is eager to be in.